-- h) Recommendation to the Provost for suspension of the student from the specific program of study or from the University. - i) Probation for Academic Dishonesty with a statement of the consequences for additional infractions and a description of the conditions, which must be met to end probationary status. - j) Required completion of an appropriate training or remediation program, whether or not probationary status is imposed. - k) Other sanctions as deemed necessary (see Student Handbook).
+- g) Recommendation to the Provost for expulsion of the student from the specific program of study or from the University. - h) Recommendation to the Provost for Honor Code suspension of the student from the specific program of study or from the University. - i) Probation for Academic Dishonesty with a statement of the consequences for additional infractions and a description of the conditions, which must be met to end probationary status. - j) Required completion of an appropriate training or remediation program, whether or not probationary status is imposed. - k) Other sanctions as deemed necessary (see Student Handbook).

-A student who is on "Honor Code Probation" is subject to the following restrictions:
+A student who is on Honor Code probation is subject to the following restrictions:

-- 1) Ineligibility to hold an office in any student organization recognized by the University or to hold any elected or appointed position within the University. - m) Ineligibility to compete in intercollegiate athletic activity. - n) Ineligibility to represent the University in any capacity, including representing the University at any official function. - o) Ineligibility to receive a University-administered scholarship or fellowship when the "Honor Code Probation" is in place for longer than one semester.
+- 1) Ineligibility to hold an office in any student organization recognized by the University or to hold any elected or appointed position within the University. - m) Ineligibility to compete in intercollegiate athletic activity. - n) Ineligibility to represent the University in any capacity, including representing the University at any official function. - o) Ineligibility to receive a University-administered scholarship or fellowship when the Honor Code probation is in place for longer than one semester.